-TrueArch®: TrueArch® is a Humminbird® feature that provides true fish arches, as opposed to artificial arches or symbols.
-Humminbird® units are capable of producing fish arches due to the extremely sensitive DualBeam PLUSTM sonar receiver with its wide 60° sonar beam.
+TrueArch®: TrueArch® is a Humminbird® feature that provides true fish arches, not artificial arches or symbols.
+Humminbird® units are capable of producing fish arches due to the wide 60° sonar beam of DualBeam PLUSTM, an extremely sensitive sonar receiver.
 See Fish Arch.

-Viewing Angle: Viewing Angle is an attribute of an LCD that characterizes visibility of the display when viewing from off the central axis, such as when standing to the side of the fishfinder.
+Viewing Angle: Viewing Angle is an attribute of an LCD that characterizes visibility of the display when viewing from off the central access, such as when standing to the side of the fishfinder.
 Wider viewing angles are better because the information remains visible even when viewing from the side.